-Kristine Opolais is particularly known for her notable collaborations with the Metropolitan Opera, her performances frequently broadcast in HD worldwide.
-She recently starred as the title role in Zimmerman’s 2017 production of “Rusalka”, and she received the highest critical praise for her “vocally lustrous and achingly vulnerable performance” (NY Times).
-Opolais has maintained this strong relationship with the Met since her debut as Magda in “La Rondine” in 2013.
-Famously, in 2014 Opolais made history at the Met, with two role debuts in 18 hours.
-She gave a renowned performance in “Butterfly”, only to step in for a matinee of “La bohème” the next day, which was additionally cinema broadcast worldwide and Opolais wowed audiences around the globe.
-She has also forged a strong relationship with the Bayerische Staatsoper, which began in 2010 when Opolais made her debut, to wide acclaim, as Rusalka in Kušej’s production.
-Since this time Opolais has appeared in numerous titles including “Manon Lescaut”, “Madama Butterfly”, Tatjana in “Onegin” and Margherita in “Mefistofele”.
-Opolais also notably appeared as the title role of “Jenůfa” at Opernhaus Zürich, in a new production by Tcherniakov.
+Kristine Opolais is known for notable collaborations with the Metropolitan Opera, her performances frequently broadcast in HD worldwide.
+In Autumn 2018 Opolais returns to the Met to sing “Suor Angelica”, a role she has recorded for label ‘Orfeo’ but until this point she has not sung on stage.
+Previously, she starred as the title role in Zimmerman’s 2017 production of “Rusalka”, and received critical praise for her “vocally lustrous and achingly vulnerable performance” (New York Times).
+Opolais maintains a strong relationship with the Met since her debut as Magda in “La Rondine”.
+Famously, in 2014 she made history at the Met, with two role debuts in 18 hours.
+She gave a renowned performance in “Butterfly”, only to step in for a matinee of “La boheme” the next day, which was cinema broadcast worldwide.